 The town is very lively in the evenings with a carnival atmosphere attracting a young international crowd.
 Explore the beautiful stylish marina with its trendy bistros and charming waterside bars.
 The restaurants that overlook the water offer a stunning setting for an evening meal and are the perfect place to try local fish dishes.
 Lagos old town is filled with traditional restaurants where you can enjoy a tasty chicken Piri Piri and special cakes of the region.
 Both white and red wines are produced locally, and you’ll find them on offer in the bars around town.

-There are some fabulous beaches within easy reach of Lagos.
-If you want a small local beach with marvelous caves, coves and grottos to explore, try Praia da Batata, Praia do Pinhão, or Praia Dona Ana.
-The water here is wonderfully clean and clear, perfect for snorkelling.
-Porto Mós is a long wide beach of clean white sand and stunning cliffs, sheltered from the north wind.
-This is the place to see a glorious sunset!
+To the east of Lagos is one of the largest bays in Europe and the 4 kilometre long Meia Praia beach.
+This vast Blue Flag beach never feels crowded even in mid-August.
+There are a few beach bars scattered along it and you can hire sunbeds and parasols.
+If you want a small beach with marvelous caves, coves and grottos to explore, try Praia da Batata, Praia do Pinhao, or Praia Dona Ana.
+The water is wonderfully clear, perfect for snorkelling.
+Porto Mos is a long wide beach of clean white sand and stunning cliffs - the place to see a glorious sunset!

 When you want a break from the beach, take to the water and make some family holiday memories.
 Try a leisurely dolphin watching cruise or sea kayaking.
 The Wake Salinas wake board park is full of slides, shoots and wave pools to practice your surfing tricks.
 If you want to get competitive, Lagos Aventura is a park where you can play paintball and try the aerial rope courses through the trees.
 Up in the hills behind Lagos you can try horse riding too.